michellechang02/chat-paper/README.md

 npm install
 npm run dev
 ```
-To kill the frontend, sent a SIGINT to the process using ctrl+c.
+To kill the frontend, send a SIGINT to the process using ctrl+c.

 ### Backend
 To start the backend, run the following commands: